Cuentos y Cantos al Monte

 Brenda Serrano, Assistant

 Brenda Serrano (she/her) is a Guatemalan-Mexican American adventure photographer, outdoor guide, educator, and writer based in Albuquerque, New Mexico.
 Born and raised in New Mexico under the Sangre de Cristo Mountains, Brenda’s creative and professional work emerges from a lifelong relationship with the outdoors, a place of safety, clarity, and reclamation.
 Whether leading wilderness trips, facilitating healing-centered spaces with youth and communities of color, or capturing the soft moments that live between action and rest, her practice honors connection.
 Brenda is certified as a Wilderness First Responder, bilingual in English and Spanish and will also be providing documentation in the form of photography.
+Learn more about Brenda through here.

 Issac Logsdon, Assistant

 With deep family ties to Northern New Mexico, Issac (he/him) enjoys being outdoors while reconnecting to land-based traditions that have skipped a generation in his family.
+Issac first met Stacey through Signal Fire, a non-profit that connected artists, activists, and other cultural workers with the outdoors through backpacking programs.

 He is the Program Director for Cornerstones, a nonprofit that maintains traditional adobe and stone building practices in rural villages of Northern New Mexico and on public lands throughout the Southwest.
 He has worked in over a dozen National Parks and BLM sites, including several in designated Wilderness Areas.
 He also teaches in the Adobe Construction Program at the Santa Fe Community College.
 Issac is Wilderness Mental Health First Aid certified.
+Learn more about Issac and his work with Cornerstones here.

 Info Session Recording